zayyadosuolale/NBA-Breakout-Prediction/Python/README.md

 - Export cleaned CSV files

 ## Data_Analysis
-- Used Python to create Histograms and things like that
+- Used Python to create Histograms, Box plots, and Scatter plots
 ## Machine_Learning

 This folder will contain the Python scripts used to build and evaluate the predictive model.